I Tried Lingopie for 2 Weeks & Now I’m Spilling the Tea — A Lingopie Review

 Final Thoughts: Is Lingopie Worth It?

+Yes, I’ve taken online language classes, and yes, I’ve used apps like Duolingo and Babbel.
 But there’s something about turning on my favorite show that makes language learning way more fun and way LESS like a chore.

 Now, do I think you can get fluent by only using Lingopie?

+You’ll still want to combine it with other tools (I’m a big fan of journaling and live speaking practice too), but this is the first app that made me look forward to studying.
+It doesn’t feel like school.
+It feels like entertainment that happens to teach you Spanish.
 I think the best way to learn a language is to practice with someone in person for extended periods of time.
 You have to be pushed into uncomfortable situations to figure out how to say things.

 But if you can’t do that, the best approach is to combine grammar practice on apps, writing daily in a journal, listening to podcasts, taking online classes, and watching shows in that language using Lingopie.

 It’s really the closest thing you can get to being in Germany if you’re learning German or in France if you’re learning French.
+I didn’t just remember words — I remembered how they were said, in the middle of real conversations, with the right accent and tone.

 Craving more language learning tips and tricks?
 Check out my honest review of Babbel.